California Firefighters Make Progress As Wildfires Push Devastation And Spread Smoke Across US West

 “That illustrates how rapidly things can change,” Honea said.
 “We were all set to be able to reduce that order to get people back in there.”

 In Southern California, about 2,000 people were ordered to evacuate because of a fire sweeping through the Sequoia National Forest.
-The wind-driven blaze was fed by dried, dead plants and moving fast, eating up more than 60 square miles (155 square kilometers) in four days, Andrew Freeborn of the Kern County Fire Department said.
+The wind-driven blaze ate up more than 60 square miles (155 square kilometers) in four days, Andrew Freeborn of the Kern County Fire Department said.

 No fatalities have been reported in the Park and Borel fires, but some people were increasing the danger for everyone by disregarding evacuation orders, Freeborn said.

 “When people are trying to ignore the orders and later call for rescue, that takes firefighters away from the task of fighting the fires,” he said.
-“This fire is moving at a pace and with such intensity that individuals should not be thinking they can wait until the last minute.
-They need to get out of the way.”
+“This fire is moving at a pace and with such intensity that individuals should not be thinking they can wait until the last minute.”

 The historic mining town of Havilah and several other communities were “heavily impacted” by the fires, but it was too soon to count the burned homes, Freeborn said.

-The Park Fire has destroyed at least 66 structures and damaged five others, Tracy said.
-Authorities initially believed 134 structures were lost, based on drone footage, but lowered the number after assessing the damage in-person, while acknowledging the figure could increase.

-“Each day that number has potential to grow.
-Our teams obviously don’t do damage inspections when there is active fire in an area,” Tracy said.

-Jerry White, 72, left his Magalia home of 50 years when authorities issued an evacuation warning.
-Years earlier White sustained third-degree burns and the memory of that pain made him take the warning seriously.
+Jerry White left his Magalia home of 50 years when authorities issued an evacuation warning.
+Years earlier White sustained third-degree burns, and the memory of that pain made him take the warning seriously.

 Boone reported from Boise, Idaho.
-AP reporters around the U.S. who contributed include Eugene Garcia, David Sharp, Becky Bohrer, John Antczak, Rio Yamat, David Sharp, Holly Ramer, Sarah Brumfield, Claire Rush, Terry Chea, Scott Sonner, Martha Bellisle and Amy Hanson.
+AP reporters around the U.S. who contributed include Eugene Garcia, David Sharp, Becky Bohrer, John Antczak, Rio Yamat, Holly Ramer, Sarah Brumfield, Claire Rush, Terry Chea, Scott Sonner, Martha Bellisle, Amy Hanson and Kathy McCormack.

-California Firefighters Make Progress As Wildfires Push Devastation And Spread Smoke Across US West